LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 ARKODE_SPRK_SUZUKI_UMENO_8_16
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: 8th-order McLachlan method
+.. index:: 8th-order Suzuki-Umeno method

 Accessible via the constant ``ARKODE_SPRK_SUZUKI_UMENO_8_16`` to :c:func:`ARKodeSPRKStorage_Load()` or :c:func:`ARKodeSPRKStorage_LoadByName`.
-This is the 8th order method given by McLachlan in :cite:p:`Mclachlan:92`.
+This is the 8th order method given by Suzuki and Umeno in :cite:p:`Suzuki:93`.

 ARKODE_SPRK_SOFRONIOU_10_36
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: 10th-order Sofroniou method
+.. index:: 10th-order Sofroniou-Spaletta method

 Accessible via the constant ``ARKODE_SPRK_SOFRONIOU_10_36`` to :c:func:`ARKodeSPRKStorage_Load()` or :c:func:`ARKodeSPRKStorage_LoadByName`.
-This is the 10th order method given by Sofroniou in :cite:p:`Sofroniou:05`.
+This is the 10th order method given by Sofroniou and Spaletta in :cite:p:`Sofroniou:05`.